Klondike (2022 film): Film production

 The film project won the 11th State Cinema Competition held by Ukrainian State Film Agency.
 Additionally, in May 2021, the Ministry of Culture and Tourism of Turkey supported film production.
-The budget accounted for UAH 25.9 million.
+The budget accounted for ₴25.9 million.
 The casting was guided by Tanya Simon.
 Bosnian sound director Serjan Kurpiel and Georgian composer Zviad Mgebrishvili were also involved in the project.
 Under the terms of cooperation, 90% of post-production took place in Turkey.

+Reception

+Critical response

+As of November 2024 Klondike has an approval rating of 98% on review aggregator website Rotten Tomatoes, based on 40 reviews.
+The website's critics consensus states: "Klondike offers a bleak portrait of a war-torn Ukrainian village with the mordant wit of someone who understands that for civilians, the mundanities of life must go on".
+Metacritic assigned the film a weighted average score of 83 out of 100, based on 10 critics' reviews, indicating "generally favourable reviews".